About the founder · The Data Nerd

 I’ve shipped production code for fifteen-plus years.
 I write angel checks somewhere between deal #5 and deal #40 of my career — small, infrequent, mostly into AI infra and devtools.
 I am not a GP.
 I do not run a fund.
 I do not have a portfolio company that needs fundraising help.
 I built this product because the data felt obviously valuable and nobody was packaging it for the way I source deals.

 I publish under The Data Nerd — a handle, not a brand.
-The methodology paper on SSRN uses my real name behind a Sipiteno Ltd. corporate veil; everything on this site uses initials.
+The methodology paper on SSRN uses my real name behind a Sipiteno Ltd. corporate veil; everything on this site uses a handle.
 I don’t do podcasts, I don’t do video interviews, I don’t do photos.
 The signal is the product.
 I’m the person who computes it.

 02 · Backstory

 The angle bothered me for a month.
 Every signal I needed was public.
 The commit graph, the contributor list, the README diff.
 None of it was inside their company.
 It was on github.com.
 Free.
 Updating in real time.
 The investors who got in had either (a) been told by a warm intro, which is fine but slow, or (b) been watching the same data I had access to and acting faster.
 I built this product because I was tired of being in column (a) and one quarter late.
+You never read a line of code — the read is done for you.

 03 · Three parables